The accessible in-home display

-If you are blind, partially sighted, have difficulties with dexterity or memory loss, an accessible in-home display (AIHD) with additional features could make tracking your energy usage easier.
+If you are blind, partially sighted, or have difficulties with dexterity or memory loss, an accessible in-home display (AIHD) with additional features could make tracking your energy usage easier.

 Smart meters come with an in-home display (IHD), which shows how much energy you have used at a glance, and automatically sends your meter readings to your energy supplier.